MasWag/arith_homfa/README.md

 In ArithHomFA, the CKKS parameter is given by a JSON file.
 An example is in `./examples/config.json`.

 The monitored specification consists of the LTL formula and the predicate.
 An LTL formula is given by an format accepted by [Spot](https://spot.lre.epita.fr/) with atomic propositions p0, p1, ..., where pi is the i-th predicate.
-A concrete example is show in `examples/blood_glucose/gp0.ltl`.
+A concrete example is shown in `examples/blood_glucose/gp0.ltl`.

 The predicate is given by an implementation of a C++ class `ArithHomFA::CKKSPredicate` in `./src/ckks_predicate.hh`.
 Here, we also have to specify an approximate upper bound of the difference between the given value and the threshold.
-A concrete example is show in `examples/blood_glucose/blood_glucose_one.cc`.
+A concrete example is shown in `examples/blood_glucose/blood_glucose_one.cc`.

 #### Step 2: Monitor Building